dmlc/GNNLens2/resources/tutorials/tutorial_3_eweight.md

 # Tutorial 3: Edge weights and attention

-The edges in a graph can be associated with a weight, e.g., connectivity strength.
+Each edge in a graph can be associated with a weight, e.g., connectivity strength.
 Attention-based graph neural networks like graph attention networks (GATs) have been widely used and we can also view learned attention weights as edge weights.
 GNNLens2 allows visualizing the edge weights like attention weights in a GAT in graph visualization.

 ## Data preparation

-First, we load DGL’s built-in Cora dataset and retrieve its graph structure, node labels (classes) and number of node classes.
+First, we load DGL’s built-in Cora dataset and retrieve its graph structure, node labels (classes) and the number of node classes.

 ```python
 from dgl.data import CoraGraphDataset